andrejsstepanovs/bobik-telegram-bot/prompts/telegram_markdown.md

   - <code>code</code>
   - <s>strike trough</s>
   - <u>underline</u>
-  - <pre language="c++">code</pre>,
+  - <pre language="c++">code</pre>
+2. Replace single or double quoted text to bold markdown.
+Example: "**TEXT**" should become "<b>TEXT<b>".
-2. Split the text into smaller, more digestible sections.
+3. Split the text into smaller, more digestible sections.
 Use "----" as a separator between these sections.
 This will make the text easier to read on a mobile device.
 Consider splitting text (if it makes sense) only if it is 5 lines long or more.
-3. When creating lists, always use numbered lists.
+4. When creating lists, always use numbered lists.
-4. Preserve the original meaning of the text.
+5. Preserve the original meaning of the text.
 Your task is to reformat without changing its original message details.
-5. Optimize the text for mobile phone screen size.
+6. Optimize the text for mobile phone screen size.
 This includes:
   - simplifying long paragraphs into a bit shorter ones
   - use simple, down to earth language that is easy to read and to understand
   - adjusting line breaks for better readability
   - adding emojis to replace common words and emphasize topic point
-6. Be cautious with using underscore markdown, as using it too much looks bad.
+7. Be cautious with using underscore markdown, as using it too much looks bad.

 ---